mokayaj857/alx-interview/0x07-rotate_2d_matrix/README.md

 Concepts Needed:
 Matrix Representation in Python:

-Understanding how 2D matrices are represented using lists of lists in Python.
+Understanding how 2D matrices are represented using list of lists in Python.
 Accessing and modifying elements in a 2D matrix.
 In-place Operations: